 Day 3 Conference Begins

-One benefit about being part of the early crowd, I got Ariel, Wendy, and I closer seats to the stage!
+One benefit about being part of the early crowd was I got Ariel, Wendy, and me closer seats to the stage!

-The Big Beyond kicked us off again and then Kelsey Humphreys got the energy up for Christy’s segment.
+The Business Boutique Conference started off with the Big Beyond again and then Kelsey Humphreys got the energy up for Christy’s segment.

 Do It Scared